Tachikawa KKY

-The Tachikawa KKY, full name Tachikawa Army Small and Light Ambulance Aircraft was designed to rescue injured or sick patients from places without established airfields.
-Following two earlier prototypes, 21 production examples were built between 1936 and 1940 and served in the Second Sino-Japanese War.
+The Tachikawa KKY, full name Tachikawa Army Small and Light Ambulance Aircraft, was designed to rescue injured or sick patients from places without established airfields.
+Following two earlier prototypes, twenty-one production examples were built between 1936 and 1940 and served in the Second Sino-Japanese War.

 Design and development

-The Japanese Army placed an order for a small ambulance aircraft, capable of using rough airstrips and holding two stretcher cases and a medical attendant, in August 1932 with what was then the Aeroplane Factory of Ishikawajima Shipbuilding Company.
-Though the prototype was completed in December 1933, its development was protracted and it was not ready for production until 1936.
-By then the Ishikawajima concern had become the Tachikawa Aeroplane Co.
+In August 1932, the Japanese Army placed an order for a small ambulance aircraft, capable of using rough airstrips and holding two stretcher cases and a medical attendant, with what was then the Aeroplane Factory of Ishikawajima Shipbuilding Company.
+Though the prototype was completed in December 1933, its development was protracted, and it was not ready for production until 1936.
+By then, the Ishikawajima Company had become the Tachikawa Aeroplane Co.

 It was a single bay cabin biplane with wings attached to the upper and lower longerons and braced on each side with near-parallel interplane struts.
 The wings had wooden structures and were fabric-covered.

 The KKY was powered by a 120-130 hp Cirrus Hermes IV four cylinder air-cooled, inverted inline engine and the later KKY-2 by a 150 hp Gasuden Jimpu seven cylinder radial engine.
-The fuselage had a welded steel tube structure, flat-sided behind the engine, with a windowed cabin that included the pilot's seat just ahead of the wing leading edge and the patients and attendant under the wing.
-The tail, with an aluminium structure and fabric-covered, was conventional, with a tailplane on top of the fuselage and braced to it from below.
-The vertical tail had a strongly blunted triangular profile.
+The fuselage had a welded steel tube structure, flat-sided behind the engine, with a windowed cabin that included the pilot's seat just ahead of the wing leading edge with the patients and attendant under the wing.
+The tail, with an aluminium structure and fabric-covered, was conventional with a tailplane on top of the fuselage and braced to it from below.
+The vertical tail had a strongly-blunted triangular profile.

 As its purpose was to rescue patients from rough airfields or unmade airstrips, the ambulance needed a robust undercarriage.
 This had split axles mounted on a short, central, V-strut from the fuselage underside.
 Both short, faired shock absorber legs and their rearward drag struts were mounted on the lower fuselage longerons.
-Wheels with wide, low-pressure tyres were available for missions to unmade strips.
+Wheels with wide, low-pressure tires were available for missions to unmade strips.